top of page

 Working Papers

-A generalized precision matrix for t-Student distributions in portfolio optimization.
+A generalized precision matrix for non-Gaussian multivariate distributions with applications to portfolio optimization

 Available at SSRN 4063255